PCOM psychology faculty and students conduct behavioral and developmental research

-neurodevelopmental disorders, anxiety, stress-related medical disorders, school-based
+anxiety, stress-related medical disorders, school-based intervention and assessment,

-cultural differences, impact of social media, and cognitive behavioral therapy.
+media effects and cognitive behavioral therapy.

 Additionally, PCOM's psychologists collaborate with primary care physicians to study